rschristopher/ischristtrue.com/src/ancient-views/iconoclasm.md

 We ought not condone such reprehensible behavior.

 Venerating icons is like venerating the words of scripture.
-They are both, icons and scripture, symbols pointing us to God, helping and guiding us towards Christ Jesus.
+Both icons and scripture are symbols pointing us to God, helping and guiding us towards Christ Jesus.

 Worshipping icons would be wrong, and should be decried as heretical wherever it is found.
 And likewise, conflating icons with idol worship should similarly be condemned.
-Imagine burning Bibles because people were worshipping Bibles.
+Imagine burning Bibles because someone thought people were worshipping Bibles.
 If you can understand that you're not worshipping a Bible then you can understand that icon veneration is not idol worship.

 A very simple test, icons are often fungible, idols are not and cannot be fungible.
 What we honor is not what we worship.
 For example, you may have a particular family Bible with deep sentimental value, but you certainly don't worship it or value it over God.